Try this easy and inexpensive DIY tutorial to achieve a german schmear mortar wash on a stone or brick fireplace for just a few dollars!

 - Style, style, style

 It is seriously crunch time!
-Aside from the many DIYs on the to do list I need to experiment with a couple of different furniture arrangements and source art for the walls.
-If I’m lucky I’ll find a cool taxidermy parrot or something! lol There’s no rest for the wicked so I better get to it!!
+Aside from the many DIYs on the to-do list I need to experiment with a couple of different furniture arrangements and source art for the walls.

 Thanks for stopping by!
-Remember to check out the feature designers and other guests participants for the One Room Challenge.
+Remember to check out the feature designers and other guest participants for the One Room Challenge.